USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 cd $CMAQ_HOME/CCTM/scripts
 source bldit_cctm.csh [compiler] [version] |& tee build_cctm.log
 ```

-The programs CHEMMECH and CALMAP are also not needed for the test simulation but can be compiled using Makefiles.

 **>>COMMENT<<**  Should we say that we recommend Intel for speed?